 The results were in a direction that was totally unexpected.
 I had supposed that certain frequencies related to stress or relaxation would change.
 Solo harp music is very relaxing and enjoyable.
 This would be a reasonable expectation.

 What I didn’t expect was that fundamental brain functioning would change.
 In each of the subjects the pre qEEG report indicated specific areas of deviation from the norm or decreased functioning.
-As we supposed, the stress

-However, after listening to the music for ten days, ALL subjects’ brains tended to normalize.
 In other words, listening to solo harp music had a direct positive effect on the subject’s neurological functioning, not simply increasing or decreasing stress responses.